Bylaws of the College Broadcasters, Inc.

 6.1.
 General.
 The Directors may designate from among the Members of the Association members of an Advisory Board as committee chair or committee members to perform special functions of the Association.
 Any committee chairs or members designated by the Directors shall serve at the pleasure of the Directors.
 Any committee may adopt such rules and regulations, not inconsistent with the Articles of Incorporation, the Bylaws, applicable laws, or the resolution designating such committee, as it may deem appropriate for the proper conduct of its business.

 6.2 Classes of Advisory Board.
-The CBI President in consultation with the CBI Board may appoint committee chairs and/or members to Advisory Board positions and/or committees including, but not limited to: publications, newsletter, cybercast, Spring Convention, awards, web page, membership services, election, vendor services.
+The President in consultation with the CBI Board may appoint committee chairs and/or members to Advisory Board positions and/or committees including, but not limited to: publications/newsletter, cybercast, awards, website, membership services, elections, and vendor services.

 6.3 Terms of Advisory Board Chairs/Members.
-All chairs/members of Advisory Board committees shall be reviewed and reappointed annually by the CBI Chair in consultation with the CBI Board each December.
+All chairs/members of Advisory Board committees shall be reviewed and reappointed annually by the President in consultation with the CBI Board each December.

 Article 7: ANNUAL CONVENTION